What is the difference between Employment Equality and Equal Status?

 Yes.
 If a person feels that he/she has been discriminated on more than one of the nine grounds he/she may indicate each of the grounds that are applicable in the particular case.
 The Adjudication Officer will consider each of them.

 Is it possible to take a complaint on behalf of a son/daughter (aged under 18)?

 Yes.
 If your child is too young to make a complaint, you as the parent or guardian can make a complaint on their behalf.
 Please state in the form the child's name and age, how they were discriminated against, your name and relationship to them, and that you are making the claim on their behalf.
-You can then sign the form for them.
 Evidence still needs to be given at the hearing about what happened, but your child will not be asked to give evidence if they are too young to do so.

 Is it possible to take a complaint on behalf of my son/daughter (aged over 18)?

-If there are particular reasons (e.g. intellectual or psychological disability) why your child cannot do this, you can make the claim on their behalf.
+If you are a parent, guardian or other person acting in the place of a parent and there are particular reasons (e.g. intellectual or psychological disability) why your child cannot do this, you can make the claim on their behalf.

 What happens at a Hearing?

 The Adjudication Officer considers all of the evidence from both sides at the hearing.
 Each side is given an opportunity to put questions to the other and the Adjudication Officer will also question the parties on their evidence and on other points which may arise in the course of the hearing.